-- Second hand business asset values for items such as machinery and equipment can be very low, even in a non-depressed market.
+- Second-hand business asset values for items such as machinery and equipment can be very low, even in a non-depressed market.

-2) Liquidation over time
+2) Liquidation Over Time

 In this exit strategy scenario, the owner(s) extracts most or all of the profits out of the business over time (before eventually selling or closing the business), rather than reinvesting them in the company for expansion.
-This is typically done by taking out large salary draws or dividends over a number of years before eventually winding up the business, and is suitable for owner(s) who wish to maximize their current lifestyle rather than aggressively expand their business.
+This is typically done by taking out large salary draws or dividends over a number of years before eventually winding up the business, and is suitable for the owner(s) who wish to maximize their current lifestyle rather than aggressively expand their business.

-- Lifestyle - maximizing cash withdrawal on an ongoing basis for personal use (rather than waiting for an eventual windfall from selling the company)
+- Lifestyle — maximizing cash withdrawal on an ongoing basis for personal use (rather than waiting for an eventual windfall from selling the company).